top of page

 Rachel won the Birgit Grodal award in 2014, was awarded a CBE in 2015 for services to economic policy and was made a Dame Commander of the British Empire for services to economic policy and education in 2021.
 She was President of the European Economic Association from 2013-2015, the first woman to hold the position.
 She was President of the Royal Economic Society, serving from 2018-2021, the Society's first female President in over 35 years and only the second woman to hold the post in its 129-year history.

 Rachel was Managing Editor of the Economic Journal from 2011-2017.
 She was previously a Professor in Economics at University College London.
+She sat on the Council of the Economic and Social Research Council (ESRC) from 2018-2023.
 She was Chair of the Economics and Economic History Section of the British Academy and was Deputy Chair of the Economics sub-Panel of the Research Excellence Framework.
 She was seconded to the Competition Commission as Senior Economist in 2001-2002.

 Rachel's research has been published widely in the top international journals, and broadly considers issues related to the impacts of government policy on consumers, firms and the functioning of markets.
-Her specific interests relate to empirical industrial organisation and in particular the retail food sector and nutrition.
-She currently holds her second ERC Advanced Grant to study the behaviour of consumers and firms and the impact of government policy in food markets She has also published widely on innovation, productivity and corporate tax, and she is one of the Principle Investigators on the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies.
+Her specific interests relate to empirical work at the intersection of public economics and industrial organisation and in particular the retail food sector and nutrition.
+She has held two ERC Advanced Grant to study the behaviour of consumers and firms and the impact of government policy in food markets She has also published widely on innovation, productivity and corporate tax, and she is one of the Principle Investigators on the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies.